a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 1. Import the `AUTO_PLAYLISTS` folder from the generated XML file

 ## Example
-As is done in the [build_playlists](build_playlists.md#example) how-to guide, we'll start by looking at some simple expressions configured in the pre-packaged [rekordbox_playlists.yaml](../../djtools/configs/rekordbox_playlists.yaml), but this time we'll focus only on the `Combiner` section:
+As is done in the [Build Playlists From Tags](build_playlists.md#example) how-to guide, we'll start by looking at some simple expressions configured in the pre-packaged [rekordbox_playlists.yaml](https://github.com/a-rich/DJ-Tools/blob/main/djtools/configs/rekordbox_playlists.yaml), but this time we'll focus only on the `Combiner` section:
 ![alt text](../../images/Rekordbox_playlists_yaml.png "Rekordbox playlists YAML")

+Note that the examples above are trivial ones designed to get 100% code coverage in unit tests.

 This configuration contains a single named folder with a flat list of playlists.
 Each playlists' name is a boolean algebra expression that uses the syntax noted above to describe how different tags and selectors are to be unioned, intersected, and differenced to produce the final playlist of tracks.
 Valid expressions must contain at least two operands and must have one less operator than there are operands.